noszczykmichal/book4u/README.md

 Added in vs 1.3

-- Navbar show & hide on scroll
+- Navbar show & hide on scroll, which improves the UX on all mobile devices
 - Custom scrollbar

 Added in vs 1.2